Jetfire-dev/enterprise-knowledge-copilot-project/README.md

 # Enterprise Knowledge Copilot: RBI Annual Report 2023–24 Q&A Bot

-A local chatbot app that answers questions from the **RBI Annual Report 2023–24**, using PDF chunking, vector embeddings, and OpenAI LLMs — all in a lightweight Streamlit interface.
+This project is an LLM-powered Q&A agent that answers user questions from the RBI Annual Report 2023–24 using semantic search and OpenAI.
+Designed as a prototype for enterprise knowledge assistants.

 ## Features